Risk Management

 Impacts

-• ● Criminal penalties, administrative penalties, civil lawsuits, and loss of public trust due to inability to respond to unforeseeable changes
+• ● Criminal penalties, administrative penalties, civil lawsuits, and loss of trust due to inability to respond to unforeseeable changes

 • ● Impediments to business continuity due to threats to employee lives and assets, or disruption of logistics, procurement, or infrastructure